dogweather/forkful/content/en/vba/testing-and-debugging/writing-tests.md

   \ work\u2026"
 lastmod: '2024-03-13T22:44:59.937624-06:00'
 model: gpt-4-0125-preview
-summary: "Writing tests in programming involves creating specific procedures to validate\
-  \ the functionality and performance of your code segments, ensuring they work\u2026"
+summary: Writing tests in programming involves creating specific procedures to validate the functionality and performance of your code segments, ensuring they work as expected under various conditions.
 title: Writing tests
 weight: 36
 ---